richoux/SassySpecter/README.md

 # SassySpecter: AI Bot for StarCraft: Brood War and StarCraft II

 SassySpecter is a fork of CommandCenter (https://github.com/davechurchill/commandcenter).
-To goal is to have a bot able to play the 3 races from the 2 StarCraft games, with the same code (modulo API-specific parts), by using massively the Constraint Programmaing toolkit GHOST (https://github.com/richoux/GHOST) for decision-making.
+The goal is to have a bot able to play the 3 races from the 2 StarCraft games, with the same code (modulo API-specific parts), by using massively the Constraint Programmaing toolkit GHOST (https://github.com/richoux/GHOST) for decision-making.

 # CommandCenter's README